 In Iowa, abandonment means leaving your child unsupervised for any amount of time that could endanger the child or cause them to be without food or shelter.
 Abandonment is grounds for the termination of parental rights, though there must be clear and convincing evidence of this.

 Other situations that could be considered abandonment include:

 - Conviction of a felony sex offense against a minor

 Family Law Solutions of Iowa, LLC understands how serious these matters are, and we are dedicated to helping our clients achieve their goals.
-To learn more about your situation, your available options, and how we can help you, call us today at (515) 305-3474 and set up a free consultation with our termination of parental rights lawyers in Des Moines.
-We can assist you today.
+To learn more about your situation, your available options, and how we can help you, reach out to our team today.

 “I hired Gary for my divorce.
 They charged me a flat fee and set me up on a payment plan I could afford.
 They were with me taking me through step by step and communicated very well with me.
 I am so happy with every part of this process and would absolutely recommend them to anyone going through this.
 These guys were amazing to work with!”

 Gary took the time to consult with me about a complicated situation!

 “Gary took the time to consult with me about a complicated situation.
 He helped me understand my divorce decree more clearly including my rights.”

 Gary genuinely cares about each and every client he represents.